|Nutrition Facts (per serving)|

 Lemon slice, for garnish

 Gather the ingredients.

-In a tall glass half-filled with ice cubes, pour the three juices.
+In a tall glass half-filled with ice cubes, pour the cranberry, orange, and lemon juices.

 Top with the ginger ale.

 Garnish with orange and lemon slices.
 Serve and enjoy.

 - Switch out the soda.
 Citrus sodas are a natural fit, and club soda offers less sweetness and a neutral flavor.
 Sparkling water with a hint of fruit works well, too.

 - The cranberry and soda add a nice sweetness to this drink.
 To give it even more, add a little honey or simple syrup.
 Herb-flavored syrups are fun as well; try basil, lavender, or rosemary.